Addressing the Gravitational Wave - Collider Inverse Problem

 To illustrate the interplay with collider phenomenology and provide a template for future analysis (point 2 above) we envision a hypothetical set of measurements:

 where $\delta_{\gamma\gamma}$ gives the change of the Higgs diphoton decay rate relative to the SM prediction and where the decay $\Sigma^0\to ZZ$ occurs only for the non-$Z_2$ symmetric version of the model ($a_1\not=0$).
 For these two quantities, the central values correspond to $a_2 = 1.665$ and $b_4 = 1.0$.
 The uncertainty on the diphoton rate measurement is chosen to correspond to the sensitivity of future lepton collider FCC-ee \cite{dEnterria:2016fpc}.
-For a similar discussion in case of a HL-LHC, see Supplementary material.
+For a similar discussion in case of the measurements for HL-LHC, see Appendix~\ref{sec:appendix-pheno}.
 For uncertainty in the triplet scalar mass, we pick an arbitrary, yet conservative estimate.
 The mass can be identified via a reconstruction of the 4 leptons (or $ZZ$) invariant mass if an excess of $ZZ$ pairs is observed.
 Note that if the triplet scalar is stable (due to $Z_2$ symmetry), its mass can be measured using the disappearing charged tracks search at the LHC \cite{CMS:2016kce, ATLAS:2017oal}.
 The uncertainty in the $\text{BR}(\Sigma^0 \to ZZ)$ measurement is taken to be $20\%$ of the central value.
 We note that this choice for uncertainty is arbitrary, and used here solely for the purpose of illustration, indicating roughly the level of accuracy required to decisively indicate two-step phase transition.
 We denote benchmarks without (with) $\text{BR}(\Sigma^0 \to ZZ)$ measurement as BMA (BMA$'$).
-In the Supplementary material we discuss in more detail how $\text{BR}(\Sigma^0 \to ZZ)$ and $\delta_{\gamma\gamma}$ depend on $m_\Sigma$ and $a_2$, and present another illustrative choices for benchmark points.
+In the Appendix~\ref{sec:appendix-pheno} we discuss in more detail how $\text{BR}(\Sigma^0 \to ZZ)$ and $\delta_{\gamma\gamma}$ depend on $m_\Sigma$ and $a_2$, and present another illustrative choices for benchmark points.

-The 2$\sigma$ favored region from the hypothetical collider measurements is given by the blue regions in the ($m_\Sigma, a_2$) plane of Fig.~\ref{fig:fig1} (c).
+The 2$\sigma$ favored region from the BMA (BMA$'$) measurement is represented by the blue (cyan) area in the ($m_\Sigma, a_2$) plane of Fig.~\ref{fig:fig1}(c).
 We see that BMA is consistent with either a first order transition or an unstable electroweak vacuum.
 For the cosmologically viable region, however, this combination of collider measurements is not by itself sufficient to discriminate between a one-step or two-step transition scenario.
-For the non-$Z_2$ symmetric version of the model, additional collider information from $\text{BR}(\Sigma^0 \to ZZ)$, as in BMA$'$, could indicate that the $2\sigma$ region lies solely within two-step parameter space.
+For the non-$Z_2$ symmetric version of the model, additional collider information from $\text{BR}(\Sigma^0 \to ZZ)$, as in BMA$'$, could indicate that the $2\sigma$ region lies mainly within two-step parameter space.